Lumber

 Biomass

-Yet a third new use for the species is in producing biomass for an alternative energy source.
+A third use for the species is to produce biomass for an alternative energy source.
 Chestnut coppices vigorously, exhibits rapid juvenile growth, and has higher specific gravity than many of the other candidates for biomass production.
 It also performs well on dry upland ridges where other biomass tree species, such as poplar or willow, would fail.

 Enhancement of biodiversity

-Biodiversity in forested ecosystems is coming to be recognized as an important attribute.
-In addition to directly increasing biodiversity by reintroducing a species that was once an important component of many forest ecosystems, reintroduction of the American chestnut may have a positive effect on wildlife populations.
-In many forest ecosystems various oaks have replaced the American chestnut as the primary mast producers.
-However, the oaks are notorious for producing sporadic mast crops.
-Before the blight, the chestnut could be counted on to produce a large mast crop nearly every year.
-This large and predictable mast crop was stored away by squirrels and other rodents, and consumed in large quantities by deer, bears, turkeys, and many other wildlife species to fatten up for the winter.
-Reintroducing this primary producer into the forest ecosystem may very well make the job of managing for multiple non-timber values easier.
+black and white image of women standing under a chestnut treeAn important attribute in forested ecosystems is biodiversity.
+In addition to directly increasing biodiversity by reestablishing an important forest ecosystem species, reintroducing the American chestnut may have a positive effect on wildlife populations.
+In many forest ecosystems, various oaks have replaced the American chestnut as the primary mast producers.
+However, oaks are notorious for producing sporadic mast crops.
+Before the blight, chestnut produced a large mast crop nearly every year.
+This large and predictable crop was stored away by squirrels and other rodents, and consumed in large quantities by deer, bears, turkeys, and many other wildlife species to fatten up for the winter.